 Assets excluded from Heritage Assets Estimated number of assets 31 March 2023

 Fountains 5

 Statues 51

 War memorials 31

+Museum and Gallery Collection items 1,189,832

 21. Intangible assets

 The council accounts for purchased software licences held for various Information and Communications Technology (ICT) systems used throughout the council as Intangible assets.
 The cost of the licences are written-off on a straight-line basis over the expected life of the licences, which is seven years for all systems.
 The council does not recognise any internally generated intangible assets.